11 Ways to Make Your iPhone or iPad Your Best Construction Tool

 4. Set up a mobile or personal hotspot.

-Sometimes (…okay, pretty often), there’s no Wi-fi on the construction site.
-In those cases, it might be very handy to use your cellular data connection as a hotspot and share it with all your other devices.
-Your colleagues could connect too!
+Sometimes (okay, pretty often), there’s no Wi-Fi on the construction site.
+In those cases, you can use your cellular data connection as a hotspot and share it with all your other devices.
+Your colleagues could connect, too.

-For example, let’s say you’d like to access the internet on your iPad or laptop, and you have an iPhone on you with a mobile connection.
-You can set up a hotspot with your phone which will then appear in the available Wi-fi connections on other devices, such as your iPad, your laptop, etc.
+For example, let’s say you want to download the most recent version of a drawing on your iPad or laptop, and you have an iPhone on you with a mobile connection.
+You can set up a hotspot with your phone, which will then appear in the available Wi-Fi connections on other devices, such as your iPad, your laptop, etc.

 Not sure how to turn on that functionality?
 Check out this article on how to turn an iPhone into a Wi-Fi hotspot.

-Some things to keep in mind when sharing your data network via hotspot:
+Some things to keep in mind when sharing your data network via a hotspot:

 - Charge your phone or tablet while doing this.
 Using your cellular data and broadcasting a hotspot at the same time will consume a lot of battery power.